Berknet

 The Berkeley Network, or Berknet, was an early wide area network, developed at the University of California, Berkeley in 1978, primarily by Eric Schmidt as part of his master's thesis work.
 The network continuously connected about a dozen computers running BSD and provided email, file transfer, printing and remote command execution services to its users, and it connected to the two other major networks in use at the time, the ARPANET and UUCPNET.

-The network operated using what were then high-speed serial links, 1200 bps in the initial system.
+The network operated using what were then high-speed serial links, 1200 bit/s in the initial system.
 Its software implementation shipped with the Berkeley Software Distribution from version 2.0 onwards.
 It consisted of a line discipline within the Unix kernel, a set of daemons that managed queues of commands to be sent across machines, and a set of user-level programs that enqueued the actual commands.
 The Berkeley Network introduced the .netrc file.

 The release of UUCP as part of Version 7 Unix in 1979 led to little external interest in the system;

 Mary Ann Horton noted in 1984 that "Berknets are gone now".
 Support for Berknet's custom email addressing scheme was provided in the Sendmail program until 1993.